-Responsive web design provides an optimal viewing experience across a wide range of devices from desktop monitors to mobile phones.
+Responsive web design provides an optimal viewing experience across a wide range of devices from televisions to mobile phones.
 A site designed with RWD adapts the layout to the viewing environment by using fluid proportion-based grids and CSS3 media queries.
-We deliver all sites using our tradeit ecommerce accelerators with a responsive design.
+We deliver all sites using a responsive design having developed a front-end framework, based upon bootstrap, as a base for faster and higher quality delivery of a merchant's prospective, responsive front end code.

 Why choose RWD from Red Technology?